mohammad-rahman-rafi/restaurantInfoUsingAPI/README.md

 Database Used - SQLAlchemy

-Web Development Environment - Flask
+Web Development Environment - Python and Flask